ep2lab/fumagno/README.md

 3. Create the a `fluid_plasma` object and the initial condition functions for the potential, velocities and densities in the inital plane.
 4. Use `flow_solver` to compute the solution of the plasma properties.
-   * A function `library` that computes the solution for a random vector of plasma densities
+   * A function `fluid_library` that computes  the solution for a random vector of plasma densities
-   * A function `interpolation` that finds the solution for each magnetic line by interpolation
+   * A function `fluid_interp` that finds the solution for each magnetic line by interpolation
    * The solution is postprocessed in order to impose the conditions at the throat
 5. Use the output as you see fit (save, plot, etc)